The Bee Place Banner

 However, it is important to know that south central Texas still has Africanized Honey Bees in the wild.
 They have been in this area for over 30 years and continue to migrate from the south as well as reproduce in our region.

-In the event of an encounter:
+In the event of an encounter - As soon as possible:

 • Call 911 immediately if there is a danger to you or anyone else